baileyp1/PhylogenomicsPipelines/README.md

 # PhylogenomicsPipelines

 This repository contains two pipelines to perform phylogenomics analysis.
 One pipeline recovers genes from sample Illumina read data and the second pipeline performs phylogenetic analysis on the recovered genes to obtain a species tree.
-They can run on Linux (with the Slurm job manager, if installed) and MacOS.
+They will run on Linux (and with the [Slurm](https://slurm.schedmd.com/) job manager, if installed) and MacOS.

 For gene recovery use
 ```